leezyli/MarchingCubesLUTGenerator/README.md

 # MarchingCubesLUTGenerator

 This is a lookup table generator for marching cubes.
-MarchingCubes LUT is verified by this project: https://github.com/SebLague/Marching-Cubes
+MarchingCubes LUT is tested by this project: https://github.com/SebLague/Marching-Cubes

 ---
 ### References: